 As a Sports Journalism graduate student, you’ll have the opportunity to participate in real-world experiences, whether it’s at the Indianapolis 500, the Rose Bowl, or the Olympics.
-During the COVID-19 pandemic, professors organized life-changing projects you can benefit from.
+Professors organize life-changing projects you can benefit from.

 You’ll learn from faculty who come from long careers at top organizations – the New York Times and USA Today, to name a few – and serve as teachers, mentors and supporters.
 These professors frequently organize student-success events and career panels for you, both online and in-person.